Buying Foreclosure Properties

 Note: The foreclosure process can be swift; therefore it is a sound business decision to get pre-qualified for a loan early in the process.
 To do this, you need to contact a reputable mortgage broker who can find you the best financing.

-By working with Default Research, you are gaining access to the most up-to-date foreclosure lists available.
-In addition, you have reliable homeowner phone numbers and mailing addresses.
-You then decide if you want to market to all homeowners in your major metropolitan area or focus on one of the 17 unique search criteria available on our website.
+By working with Default Research, you are gaining access to fresh foreclosure lists.
+In addition, you have property information addresses.
+You then decide if you want to market to all homeowners in your major metropolitan area or focus on the many unique search criteria available on our website.

 Once you have your list prepared and organized, begin by contacting the homeowner.
 We suggest using various methods of contacting these families in economic hardship combined with a sympathetic voice.
 Some examples: